Metaswitch/clearwater-docker/README.md

 This repository contains [Dockerfiles](https://docs.docker.com/reference/builder/) for use with [Docker](https://www.docker.com/) and [Compose](https://docs.docker.com/compose/) to deploy [Project Clearwater](http://www.projectclearwater.org).

-There are three options for installing Docker:
+There are three options for installing Docker -- the first two are recommended:

 - Using Docker Compose.
-This is the recommended approach.

 - Using Kuberenetes.